 Ungu Capoeira School was founded in 2013 by Mestrando Pererê.
-Our aim is to promote and practice the art of Capoeira, Samba and Maculele in the community.
+Our aim is to promote and practice the art of Capoeira in all its aspects.
 We have a presence in New Zealand and Australia with classes held in Christchurch, Dunedin and Brisbane.

 João Batista Rodrigues Rosa, known in capoeira by the nickname Pererê, started practicing capoeira in 1990, at the age of 7, in the Alvorada da Baixada Cuiabana neighbourhood with Mr Ivo Domingos (Mestre Sombra); where he remained until 1996.